 While ULA offers an array of models, most follow the same design principle.
 They’re

 New goods have arrived!
 Interested in a free TrailGroove sticker?
 Just fill out this form and we'll get a sticker right out - Great for the car window or for sprucing up the gear closet!
 Need more than 1?
 Check out the TrailGroove Store, they're just 75 cents each!

 Looking for a place to hike, the perfect backpacking destination, or need a way to quickly navigate all the great places that have been featured in TrailGroove Magazine?
 Check out the new TrailFinder - A map-based, visual way to look at all of our past destination oriented articles.
 Best of all, it's continually updated each time a new issue is released.
 Check it out Here on the TrailFinder Page, or just take a look below.
 Click the green map markers for a link to the article and to the issue it

 Earlier this month, Justin Lichter (Also known by his trail name Trauma) released a collection of insights, tips, and stories detailed across more than 200 pages in his new book Trail Tested.

 If you haven’t heard of Justin yet, he’s quite famous in the long distance backpacking and hiking community - Having hiked over 35,000 miles in his career.
 Not only has he completed the Triple Crown of the Appalachian, Pacific Crest, and Continental Divide Trails - He’s done it twice.
-Throughout
+Throughout his tr

 When it comes to backpacking cookware, most of us can keep things simple with a pot combined with a mug of choice.
 Especially when solo backpacking however, using the same vessel for both purposes is one option to save weight, save pack space, and is a great way to keep the camp kitchen even simpler.
 The Toaks 550 is about the smallest option you can go with that will still perform well across the board as an all in one solution.